Nandhini-Madan/web-sprint-challenge-adding-data-persistence/README.md

 1. Explain the difference between `Relational Databases` and `SQL`.

 2. Why do tables need a `primary key`?
+A primary key is a field in a table which uniquely identifies each row/record in a database table.

-3. What is the name given to a table column that references the primary key on another table.
+3. What is the name given to a table column that references the primary key on another table. foreign key

 4. What do we need in order to have a _many to many_ relationship between two tables.